MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 _Blob transcript storage_ is designed to store bot transcripts.

 > [!NOTE]
-> As of version 4.10, `Microsoft.Bot.Builder.Azure.BlobsTranscriptStore` is deprecated.
+> As of version 4.10, `Microsoft.Bot.Builder.Azure.AzureBlobTranscriptStore` is deprecated.
 Use the new `Microsoft.Bot.Builder.Azure.Blobs.BlobsTranscriptStore` in its place.

 **echoBot.cs**